 The Bearcat Pantry provides resources for students who may identify as food insecure or who may face uncertainty about where their next meal is coming from.
 Located in the SOAR Center on the University Center’s third floor, the pantry contains a selection of fruits and vegetables (fresh, frozen, and canned), proteins, dairy, grains, and other staples.
-The pantry is sometimes limited to what is in stock but does its best to make sure there is fresh produce and some non-food items, such as cleaning supplies and various hygiene products.
+The pantry is sometimes limited to what is in stock but does its best to make sure there are fresh produce and some non-food items, such as feminine hygiene products and tupperware.

-- The pantry is free to use by all Willamette University students (no ID is required).
+- The pantry is free to use by all Willamette University students.

 - The pantry is staffed by volunteers and is overseen by student coordinators.
 All staff and volunteers who support this service are trained to ensure that pantry usage is as private as possible.

 Thank you for your interest in donating!
-Come to the pantry during hours of operation to drop off items or send an email to email@example.com to arrange another time.
+Come to the pantry during our operating hours to drop-off items or send an email to email@example.com to arrange another time.
 Donors also can purchase items and drop them off (please see our list of most requested items below) or order items on Amazon and have them sent to us.
 Please browse our Wishlist for an idea of what would be most useful.